 CS leaders looking to develop people-centric customer success should do the following:

 1. Map out the critical path that a customer must take from the time of first contact (pre-sales) up to the point of achieving their desired business outcomes.
 What specific behavior changes are required across the user populations to deliver this result?
 What do your CS services due to address these critical needs?

-3. Increase capacity to drive behavior change.
-Most CS leaders will find that their organization lacks the expertise, tools and methods to identify the various factors that affect behavior and then proactively address these to drive desired behaviors across the user groups.
-If you lack these skills and methods in your CS team, how will you be able to help customers address this core need?
+3. Increase the capacity to drive behavior change.
+Most CS leaders will find that their organization lacks the expertise, tools, and methods to identify the various factors that affect behavior and then proactively address these to drive desired behaviors across the user groups.
+If you lack these skills and processes in your CS team, how will you be able to help customers address this core need?

 5. Figure out how to scale your efforts.
-You will quickly realize that many of your customers probably lack the expertise, experience and ability to drive software adoption within their own organization.
-The biggest force-multiplier you will find is that by increasing your customers ability to drive adoption within their own organization, they will remove a large amount of burden from your CS team.
+You will quickly realize that many of your customers probably lack the expertise, experience, and ability to drive software adoption within their organization.
+The biggest force-multiplier you will find is that by increasing your customers’ ability to drive adoption within their organization, they will remove a large amount of burden from your CS team.
 You will probably need to educate your customers on effective software adoption practices and methods.
-And you will need to figure out how provide this type of education to your customers in a fast, scalable way.
+And you will need to figure out how to provide this type of education to your customers in a fast, scalable way.

-Tri Tuns has worked with a large number of CS teams and the buyers of software to help them increase their ability to proactively drive and sustain effective software adoption.
-Our proven educational programs help buyers of software develop the skills they need to increase effective use of software within their own organizations.
+Tri Tuns has worked with a large number of CS teams and the buyers of software to help them increase their ability to drive and sustain effective software adoption proactively.
+Our proven educational programs help buyers of software develop the skills they need to increase the effective use of software within their organizations.
 We also have corresponding programs for vendors that teach CS teams how to help lead their customers in developing successful software adoption programs.
 Please contact us if you would like to learn more and see how our scalable programs can work for you and your customers.